amirmasoudabdol/SAM/doc/ConfigurationFileSpecifications.md

 ## Simulation Parameters

 This section specifies general parameters of the simulation.
-These parameter are not necessary influencing SAM's components but will define the overall behavior of SAM with regard to input and output.
+These parameters are not necessarily influencing SAM's components but will define the overall behavior of SAM regarding input and output.

 | Parameter         | Value    | Description                                                      |
 |:------------------|:-------- |:-----------------------------------------------------------------|